kaitbrew/react-hogwild-vite/README.md

 - Create a button with "Hide Me" as the text for each hog card to allow users to _hide_ hogs (not delete them, just hide them from view!)
 - Add a form to allow users to _add_ new hogs to the page
+  - *hint:* The form test also looks for labels, so you'll need htmlFor again.
 - Implement [Semantic Cards](https://semantic-ui.com/views/card.html) for
   each hog.
 Each hog card wrapping element (such as a div) will need to be given an aria-label of "hog card" to be recognized by the test suite.
 Example below: